Manage your Astra enterprise

 Transfer an organization to your enterprise

-You can transfer an existing organization to your enterprise if all of the following conditions are met:
+You can contact IBM Support to request a transfer only if all of the following conditions are met:

 1. In the Astra Portal header, click Settings.